Tux/Spreadsheet-Read/SECURITY.md

 # Security Policy for the Spreadsheet::Read distribution.

-Report issues via email at: H.Merijn Brand <perl5@tux.freedom.nl>.
+Report security issues by email to H.Merijn Brand <HMBRAND@cpan.org>.

 This is the Security Policy for Spreadsheet::Read.